 Accordingly, the cost of the building constructed on the land and subsequent leasehold improvements have been recorded as a prepaid operating lease and reported under Property and Equipment in the Statement of Financial Position.
 The original cost of the building is amortized over the term of the lease using the straight-line method.
 Subsequent leasehold improvements are amortized on the straight-line method over the estimated useful lives of the improvements or the lease term remaining, whichever is less.
-Facility lease amortization for this lease included in the Statement of Activities was \$101,880 and \$110,099 for 2022 and 2021, respectively.
+Facility lease amortization for this lease included in the Statement of Activities was \$110,110 and \$101,880 for 2023 and 2022, respectively.

 The Organization opened its expansion in Riley Hospital in March 2004.
 The Organization has signed a 15-year agreement with IU Health which provides that the ownership of all improvements vest in the Hospital and all moveable equipment and furnishings vest in the Organization when the term expires.
-The agreement is currently month-to-month.
+In 2021, an additional Ronald McDonald Family Room was added as part of the Maternity Tower expansion.
+The agreement has been month-to-month until June 2024, when the Organization executed two medical service provider/family room agreements through November 30, 2029, reflecting the two family rooms at Riley Children's Health.

 The original cost of the expansion less the cost of the furnishings is amortized over the term of the agreement using the straight-line method.
-Amortization expense related to the construction of the expansion included in the Statement of Activities was \$46,398 and \$8,461 for 2022 and 2021, respectively.
+Amortization expense related to the construction of the expansion included in the Statement of Activities was \$46,824 and \$46,398 for 2023 and 2022, respectively.